Dre Campbell Farm

 This soapy mixture is excellent for getting rid of fruit flies in the house.
 Add dish soap to a bowl with apple cider vinegar to make a killer solution.

-Place the bowl on the kitchen countertop or other areas where these pests appear.
+Place the bowl on the kitchen countertop or in other areas where these pests are found.

-The smell will attract the flies, and the soap will cut the surface tension of the vinegar, causing them to drop in and drown.
+The smell will attract the flies, and the soap will reduce the vinegar’s surface tension, causing them to drop in and drown.

-Alternatively, you can make a homemade fruit fly spray by combining three cups of white vinegar, two tablespoons of liquid soap, and ten drops of essential oil in a spray bottle.
+Alternatively, you can make a homemade fruit fly spray by combining 3 cups of white vinegar, 2 tablespoons of liquid soap, and 10 drops of essential oil in a spray bottle.

 7. Stale Beer